sco0ter/babbler/xmpp-client/src/site/markdown/xep/carbons.md

 This if useful if you want all your connected resources to stay in sync with each other.

-## Enabling Message Carbons for your Session
+## Enabling Message Carbons for Your Session

 If you want to make use of Message Carbons, you must first tell it the server: